Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 • prolonged exposure to UV radiation

-Early detection is key to preserving vision.
+Early detection is key to maintaining vision.
 A regular eye exam can identify:

 • early signs of cataracts